ccfandy1/ccfandy1/README.md

 <br>

 * 🌱 I’m currently learning more on:
-    * ETL & data pipline design,
+    * ETL & data pipline design
-    * data preprocessing,
+    * data preprocessing
-    * machine learning models & libraries,
+    * machine learning models & libraries
     * and etc...
 and experimenting newly learnt skills on financial data
 * 👯 I’m looking to collaborate on more creative projects